-I had a shock with the Mazda BT-50 when I came to test how many child seats would fit and found there was no ISOFix and no top tethers!
-I searched all the usual hiding places for them and discovered after phoning a friend that the BT-50 doesn't come with any top tethers!!
-Utes are classified as commercial vehicles and come under different regulations and do not have to have top tethers fitted as standard.
+I had a shock with the Mazda BT-50 when I came to test how many child seats would fit and found there was no ISOFix and no top tether anchorages!
+I searched all the usual hiding places for them and discovered after phoning a friend that the BT-50 doesn't come with any top tether anchorages!!
+Utes are classified as commercial vehicles and come under different regulations and do not have to have top tether anchorages fitted as standard.

 The good news is, the threaded holes are there so it's easy to install your own top tethers.
 But come on Mazda, your cars are usually so family friendly!
 How much would it cost to put them in on the factory production line?

 The two outer seats in the back of the Toyota Hilux have ISOFix, and Toyota says this model is only suitable for two child seats.
-The rear seatback does not fold forward, instead, there is one metal top tether anchor point located just behind the headrest of the central seat.
-All child seat anchor to this top tether point.
-The two outer seats have a woven loop strap in their headrests that you pass the top tether strap through, then between the prongs of the headrest and along the back of the seats to connect to the single metal top tether point.
+The rear seatback does not fold forward, instead, there is one metal top tether anchorage located just behind the headrest of the central seat.
+All child seats anchor to this top tether anchorage.
+The two outer seats have a woven loop strap in their headrests that you pass the top tether strap through, then between the prongs of the headrest and along the back of the seats to connect to the single metal top tether anchorage.

 In the Mercedes-Benz X-Class, there is ISOFix in the two outer seats, all within plastic guides and nice and easy to connect to.